 14. Top 10 Lists

 Top 10 lists are popular because they’re easy to read.
 No one can resist a good listicle.
 Make a list of the top ten best places for ordering food in the area or the top ten best movies or books setups—the list can be of anything, so get innovative.
 If ten items are too long, try three or five-item lists.
-Both organizations and the employees can make their favorite listicles of any top 10 things and send them to everyone via newsletters.
+Both organizations and the employees can make their favourite listicles of any top 10 things and send them to everyone via newsletters.

 15. Letter from Management